IsaacScript/isaacscript/docs/basic-javascript.md

 ### Exporting Global Variables

-In Lua, the correct way to allow other people to interact with your mod is to use `require()` (to avoid prevent polluting the global namespace):
+In Lua, the correct way to allow other people to interact with your mod is to use `require()` (to avoid polluting the global namespace):

 ```lua
 -- A Lua file in your mod, located at: "mod/revelations/exports.lua"